abhishekjakhar/cracking-javascript/docs/objects.md

 }
 ```

-## When does shallow equality does not work well?
+## When does shallow equality fail?

 If the properties values of objects are primitive values, then shallow equality works very well.
-But, if the properties values are objects, then shallow equality does not work well.
+But, if the properties values are objects, then shallow equality check fail because nested objects are considered to have diferent location in memory.
 In the example given below the nested objects `dog1.features` and `dog2.features` are having different location in memory.
 Thus the shallow equality considers that `dog1.features` and `dog2.features` are different values.

 ```js
 const dog1 = {